pombase/canto_tutorial/docs/physical_interaction.md

     * For `binds to peptide`, `Gene` should be the protein that can bind to a peptide from the `Interacting Gene`.
     * For `binds to RNA`, `Gene` should be the protein that can bind to the RNA of the `Interacting Gene`.
 * If you perform asymmetric experiments both ways (A affinity-captures B and B affinity-captures A), you should include two physical interaction annotations.
-* It can be laborious to
+* If you have to add many interactions, there are ways to do this quickly, see our [productivity page](./productivity.md#transferring-physical-interactions).